by Sasha Alyson

 Globally, 2017: “Turning a molehill into a mountain?
 How reading curricula are failing the poor worldwide,” Helen Abadzi, Prospects journal, 27 March, 2017

 7. Here’s an example by a graduate of Teachers College at Columbia University, who has worked extensively in Asia and Africa: “My work takes me to very different countries each time — Ghana, Nigeria, India, Malawi.
 These countries are very different in terms of the language spoken, food, culture everything.
-In the many years that I have been travelling, I have noticed a few common things.
+In the many years that I have been traveling, I have noticed a few common things.
 Visiting classrooms, we often see a teacher standing in front of the class and asking the children to repeat after him/her.
 Children dutifully repeating after the teacher, as some look outside the window curiously looking at the visitors… but the repeating doesn’t stop.
 Very few textbooks and children sharing the few tattered textbooks they have.
 I usually carry some simple text with me just to see if they can read some simple materials.
 Many times they are unable to.
 This unfortunately has become a very disturbing trend in most developing countries.
 Children are in school, I can often hear loud chants of children repeating after their teachers, yet when I ask them to read big bold simple texts they are unable to do so.”
 “Back to Basics: Tackling Low-Levels of Learning in Chichewa ,” by Radhika Iyengar, October 27, 2014.
 The original URL is now a dead link, but the story is still visible on the Internet Archive here: Back to Basics.

 8. Often money causes the problem by attracting the wrong people.
 An Economist story (8 June 2017) about failing schools in India reported that public schoolteachers often earn more than ten times the median local salary, yet “half of fifth-grade pupils (ten-year-olds) cannot read a story designed for second-graders.”